jgiannop/SmartTables/README.md

 # Documentation
 ## Parameters

-* draw: The draw of the table....Draw is an integer
+* draw: The draw of the table....Draw is an integer.
-* dataview: values are table,grid
+* dataview: An enum with 2 values... table,grid.
-* lengthinput: an array of integer values that indicate the number of results for each draw
+* lengthinput: An array of integer values that indicate the number of results for each draw.
+* order: A json object that indicates the order in respect to column number and the direction of the order.
+* columns: A json array that defines the column objects that beeing rendered.

 ## Example
 ### On Client